BlWasp/switchRole/README.md

 **No Root**

 You have the possibility to launch a full capabale shell that doesn't give any special treatment to uid 0.
-The root user is considered as any other normal user and you can in this case grant him in the capabilitirol.conf file few privileges:
+The root user is considered as any other normal user and you can in this case grant him a few privileges in the capabilitirole.conf distributed by our module :

 `./sr -noroot role1`